whaleyj-2401/SecondGlance/README.md

 To build from the source, follow these steps:

 1. Clone the repository
-2. Assemble the Naive Bayes model (In Linux, navigate to "/extension/ml_serialized" and run "cat naiveBayesNatural.json.part* > naiveBayesNatural.json")
+2. Assemble the Naive Bayes model (In Linux, navigate to "/extension/ml_serialized" and run "cat naiveBayesNatural.json.part* > naiveBayesNatural.json".
+In windows, a similar approach could probably be used with the windows terminal)
 3. The extension can now be loaded unpacked in Firefox or Chrome

 In Firefox,